Archive for the ‘Einstein's Mistakes’ Category

 Posted by Steven Bryant On February - 8 - 2009

-Specifically, there are two main problems associated with Einstein’s SRT derivation.
-As indicated in Episode 20, wavelength is commonly misstated as a measure (e.g., meters) when, in fact, it should be correctly stated as a rate (e.g., meters per cycle).
+As indicated in Episode 20wavelength is commonly misstated as a measure (e.g., meters) when, in fact, it should be correctly stated as a rate (e.g., meters per cycle).
 This is a significant conceptual and mathematical problem in Einstein’s work.

-Readers familiar with namespaces and overloaded variables, and their relationship withfunctions, will find the second problem accurately addressed in Episode 17 of the Podcast Series – A Look at Einstein’s 1905 Derivation (Video).
+Readers familiar with namespaces and overloaded variables, and their relationship with functions, will find the mistake that happen when mistreating a function as an equation.
+This is addressed in Episode 17 of the Podcast Series – A Look at Einstein’s 1905 Derivation (Video).
 Simply stated, Einstein mistreats the Tau function as if it were an equation.
 Readers without this background will find the algebra-based approach given in the Storrs Conference Presentation (Video), easier to follow.
 Interestingly, Einstein and Lorentz drop a Beta term in each of their respective derivations.
 This point is also discussed briefly in Episode 17 of the Podcast series.

 Mistake Identification – Function Method (Advanced Method)